-- trying to figure out what they “mean”
+- trying to figure out what the thoughts mean

 - engaging with the thoughts

-A doctor will ask questions about the nature of these thoughts and their frequency.
-They will also ask whether there is a family history of mental health conditions.
+A doctor will ask the individual questions about the nature of the thoughts and their frequency.
+They will also ask whether a person has a family history of mental health conditions.

-A doctor may refer the person to a mental health specialist, who will check for symptoms of a mental health disorder in case that is causing the thoughts.
+They may refer the person to a mental health specialist who will check for symptoms of a mental health disorder.
 For example, they may ask about compulsive behaviors that indicate OCD.

-However, anyone who experiences intrusive thoughts that cause regular or severe distress should see a doctor or therapist.
-These professionals can help the person understand what is causing the thoughts and how to treat them.
+However, anyone who experiences regular intrusive thoughts that cause distress should contact a doctor or therapist.
+A healthcare professional can help the person understand what is causing the thoughts and how to treat them.

 Intrusive thoughts are unwanted and involuntary thoughts that are usually disturbing in nature.
 People experiencing these thoughts do not act on them and often find them distressing.